exis9/CSVEditorPHP/README.md

 # Installation

 Just download the file and put everything on your server that supports PHP!

-And change the folder permissions if needed.
+(change the folder permissions if needed.)

 After that, you can open the directory on your browser!
 Very easy, right?